 It isn’t easy to work out a sponsorship deal, which explains why most apps prefer other more straightforward monetization strategies.

-8 Steps to Define the Best App Monetization Model
+8 Steps to Define the Best App Monetization Model For Free Apps

 1. Consider the apps’ business goal

 If you’re complementing an existing business with an app, and you have a customer base to market to, then the freemium or subscription model is worth considering.

 2. Define the value

 Chances are, there are already competing apps that are solving the same problem.
 You’ll need to determine what values your app offers, and whether does it so differently.
 It’s pointless to introduce just another app to the marketplace.
 It will be hard to monetize, even if it’s free.

 3. Define your target audience and user needs

 Depending on your target audience, some monetization strategies may work better than others.
 For example, gamers would patiently click on 30 seconds of rewarded video ads to get freebies in the game.
 Try doing that with a productivity tool for professionals, and it will be disastrous.